AndersDeath/diary2/000-current.md

 Today is my last full day in Russia.
 I am really nervous.
 Because of my condition I practically cannot do anything.

-# 29 September - Thursday - Saint-Petersburg - Istanbul
+# 29 September - Thursday - Saint-Petersburg - Istanbul - Immigration arriving

 I left country.
 Probably I will live outside for a very long time. i crossed the border successfully.
 The only thing that officer asked me was a goal of this trip.
 I answered that It's tourism.
 It's not true, honestly, but this woman must not know about it.
 Putin destroyed everything what I had.
 I still need time and power for reflecting and understanding what I expierenced exactly.
 The only cool thing here is that I can talk everything I want without problems. all that i see is a catastrofy.
 CNN texted that about 200 000 people left country.
 Sure, It's not a 6 millions of ukratians, but the danger for them was undoubtely hight.
 The only man destroyer and crushed lifes of people from two countries.
 Essentialy this Putin guy is a monster.
 I wish him to be dethroned soon.

-# 30 September - Friday - Istanbul
+# 30 September - Friday - Istanbul - 1 day of immigration

 I had a lot of meetings today.
 It was quite interesting and fun expierence.
 Istanbul is absolutely understanable and cozy city.
 Despite the fact of many aweful news I am in good mood.
 The prices for goods are quite low here.
 That's amaizing from my perspective.
 Inecobank debit card is also working here that makes me happy.
 I do not want to be in rash and trying to find ways of how to fly to Armenia.
 By the way, today is the first day of total immigration.